 Fortunately, there are now several brands offering tents made without hazardous chemicals.
 While these brands may not be 100% free of all toxic chemicals, they reduce their environmental impact significantly while still providing durable protection against weather elements like wind and rain.

-Brands who make non toxic tents without fluorocarbons, formaldehyde, fire retardants and toxic dyes:
+Non toxic tents without fluorocarbons, formaldehyde, fire retardants and toxic dyes:

-Big Agnes Tents
+Big Agnes »

 Big Agnes produces sustainable tents made from recycled materials, like recycled plastic bottles.
 The company also uses water repellent coatings on its fabrics that are free of per-fluorinated compounds (PFCs).